2020 Summer Student Fellowship & Internship Program

-- Once faculty have determined a fit and notified the student, the student submits a formal application and award notifications will be made by the end of March.
+- Once faculty have determined a fit and notified the student, the student submits a formal application, and award notifications will be made by March 13.

-- Master or doctoral-level students currently enrolled at the University of Michigan
+- Master, doctoral-level, or medical students currently enrolled at the University of Michigan

-- Undergraduate and non-dual degree Medical students are NOT eligible to apply, as these students have access to similar programs including UROP.
+- Undergraduate students are NOT eligible to apply, as these students have access to similar programs, including UROP.

-- 25-40 hours per week as negotiated with faculty mentor
+- 25-40 hours per week as negotiated with a faculty mentor

 - Accepted students receive $4,500 summer stipend